-The course grade will be based on class participation (10%), two mid-term exams (25% each), and the final exam (40%).
-The format is essay and will include questions that require reflection on course material.
+The course grade will be based on class participation (10%), two short essays (10% each), two mid-term exams (20% each), and the final exam (30%).
+The exam format is essays.

 There will be no make-up exams except in the cases of (a) medical emergencies; (b) officially sanctioned University activities; (c) religious obligations.
 As indicated in PPM 9-7 Sec 15, the appropriate unit should provide a written statement for the reason of absence.
 In cases (b) and (c), student should get in touch with me at least two weeks in advance and reschedule the exam.
 These rules will be strictly enforced.